 - Preheat oven to 350°F (177°C).

-- Make Ahead Instructions: This isn’t the best cake to make ahead of time because the pineapples will settle down into the cake– while still tasty, the presentation won’t be as pleasing.
-You can, however, prepare the wet (cover and refrigerate) and dry ingredients (cover at room temperature) separately and bake the cake the day of.
+- Make Ahead Instructions: You can refrigerate the topping in step 2 for up to 1 day.
+If refrigerating for longer than 1 hour, cover it tightly.
+Other than that, this isn’t the best cake to make ahead of time or freeze because the pineapples will settle down into the cake– while still tasty, the presentation won’t be as pleasing.
+You can, however, prepare the wet ingredients (cover and refrigerate) and dry ingredients (cover at room temperature) separately up to 1 day ahead of time, then continue with the recipe the next day.
 Let the wet ingredients come to room temperature before mixing.

 - Old Recipe: The current cake batter recipe was updated in 2020.
 If you loved the old cake batter recipe, originally published in 2014, here it is: The topping recipe is the same.
 Prepare the recipe above through step 2.
 For the cake batter, whisk 1 and 2/3 cups (210g) all-purpose flour, 1/2 teaspoon baking powder, 1/4 teaspoon baking soda, and 1/2 teaspoon salt together.
 In a separate bowl, whisk 1/2 cup (115g) melted unsalted butter, 3/4 cup (150g) packed light brown sugar, 1/4 cup (50g) granulated sugar, 1 large egg, 1/4 cup (60g) yogurt or sour cream, 1/2 cup (120ml) milk, 1/4 cup (60ml) pineapple juice, and 1 Tablespoon vanilla extract together.
 Whisk wet and dry ingredients together until smooth.
 Continue with step 5 in the recipe above.